stacks-network/docs/nakamoto-upgrade/signing-and-stacking/stacking-flow.md

 * `--config`, to provide the configuration file path;
 * `--json`, to optionally output the resulting signature in JSON.

-You can use the following command to generate a random `128` bits `auth-id`:
+You can use the following command to generate a random `128` bit integer as `auth-id`:

 ```bash
 openssl rand -hex 16 | awk '{ print strtonum("0x"$0) }'